mjfusa/WPF-MSIX-Detect/readme.md

 This samples uses the .NET Target Framework Moniker (TFM) ```net6.0-windows10.0.19041.0```.
 This will pull in the necessary dependencies to call Windows Runtime APIs.

-Here is a toast notification displayed form the app:
+Here is a toast notification displayed from the app:

 ![toast](./ToastNotification.png)